astroidmail/astroid/README.md

 $ scons --prefix=/usr install
 ```

-this will install the `astroid` binary into `/usr/bin/` and data files into `/usr/share/astroid/`.
+this will install the `astroid` binary into `/usr/bin/` and data files into `/usr/share/astroid/`. refer to the [installing section](https://github.com/gauteh/astroid/wiki/Compiling-and-Installing) in the wiki for more information.

 ### configuration

-astroid uses the `$XDG_CONFIG_HOME/astroid` directory (or `$HOME/.config/astroid` if it is not set) for storing its configuration file.
-When you first run astroid it will set up the default configuration file there.
-This is a JSON file created by [boost::property_tree].
-Options not set here will be set to their default values as specified in [`src/config.cc`](https://github.com/gauteh/astroid/blob/master/src/config.cc#L78).

-By default astroid looks in `$HOME/.mail` for the notmuch database, but you can change this in the configuration file.
-You can also set up default queries and accounts for sending e-mail there.

-you can run:

-` $ astroid --new-config `

-to create a new configuration file in the default location, you can also specify a location of the new config file with the `-c` argument.
+running astroid will make a new configuration file in `$XDG_CONFIG_HOME/astroid` (normally: `~/.config/astroid/`. refer to the [configuration section](https://github.com/gauteh/astroid/wiki/Astroid-setup) in the wiki for more information.

 ### running and usage

 ` $ ./astroid `

-press `?` to get a list of available key bindings in the current mode, navigate up and down using `j` and `k`.
-The list is updated depending on the mode you are in.
+press `?` to get a list of available key bindings in the current mode, navigate up and down using `j` and `k`. refer to the [usage section](https://github.com/gauteh/astroid/wiki#usage) in the wiki for more information on usage and customization.

 ## patches, help, comments and bugs